stellar-deprecated/stellar-sms-client/README.md

 * Only one account working (configurable by updating app config files).
 * After [deploying the app](#testing-using-heroku-and-twilio) you can send a transaction by sending SMS to your Twilio phone numer: `send [federation name] [amount]`.
 For example: `send joyce 10` will send 10 STR to Joyce.
 * If you want to use your **test** account update config.
-You account must be funded - get some free stellars on [Galaxy](https://www.stellar.org/galaxy/).
+You account must be funded - get some free lumens on [Galaxy](https://www.stellar.org/galaxy/).

 ## Future Usage scenarios